StrotherTroiano/C-Projects/README.md

 # C-Projects
-Projects created to grow and demonstrate my C# proficiency
+Projects created to grow and demonstrate my C++ and C# proficiency